Scroll to the bottom of the page for a copy of Triple B Magazine, how one HMA is caught in a mess of politics.

-As you read these pieces it is critical to remember:
+As you read the e-zine it is critical to remember:

 Wild Horses are confined to arbitrary boundary lines, the HMA.
 (These HMAs comprise less than 12% of public lands.)

 Those two points make habitat preservation a critical focal point for protection of the wild, wild horse.
 The need for holding facilities, sanctuary, protection from slaughter come long after we have failed to address the key flaws, and the manipulation of the flaws by political forces, on the range.

 The digital magazine below is designed to illustrate one HMA; a roundup, the EA, the way predators are destroyed, and a taste of the politics that drive it all.
 (Please read, or at least flip through, the magazine embedded on this page.)